Contract Vehicles & GWACs

 The DHS EAGLE II program was a vital component of the agency's IT acquisition strategy, setting the standard for how the department procures mission-critical technology.
 For modern contractors, the legacy of EAGLE II provides a roadmap for understanding the DHS's technical priorities.
 By leveraging historical data and staying informed on current vehicles like ITAC, your business can effectively navigate the complex landscape of DHS government contracting.

-Alliant
+GSA Alliant

-Learn about SEWP (Solutions for Enterprise-Wide Procurement), a premier federal IT GWAC.
-Discover how it works, its benefits, and how to find opportunities.
+Learn about ITES-3S, the Army's premier IT services contract vehicle.
+Discover how it works, its scope, and how contractors can leverage it for DoD opportunities.